 - o If the Operator is not required to be present, a proposed STRU use of a second unit on a lot should be subject to additional scrutiny and perhaps be regulated differently than STRU use of the owner's primary residence.
-For example, it may be more appropriate to regulate a second unit on an owner-occupant's lot in the same way as an Investor STRU rather than treating it as an owner-occupied unit. - Owner's absence from Owner-Occupied STRU: When an Owner-Occupied STRU is a second unit on the same lot as the owner's primary residence (as opposed to the unit that is the owner's primary residence), the 120-day allowance for the owner-occupant to be absent from the property blurs the line between owner-occupants and investors.
+For example, it may be more appropriate to regulate a second unit on an owner-occupant's lot in the same way as an Investor STRU rather than treating it as an owner-occupied unit. - Owner's absence from Owner-Occupied STRU: When an Owner-Occupied STRU is a second unit on the same lot as the owner's primary residence (as opposed to the unit that is the owner's primary residence), the 120-day allowance for the owner-occupant to be absent from the property blurs the line between owner-occupants and investors. - o If the definition of Owner-Occupied STRU is changed to apply only to the unit that is owner's primary residence, the 120-day absence allowance could remain. - O However, if "Owner-Occupied STRU" includes a second unit on the lot, the absence allowance should be reduced or eliminated altogether. - Off-street parking requirements: The proposed ordinance sets limits on both the number of bedrooms and the number of guests but links the off-street parking requirement only to the number of bedrooms.

-DRAFT

-- o If the definition of Owner-Occupied STRU is changed to apply only to the unit that is owner's primary residence, the 120-day absence allowance could remain. - o However, if "Owner-Occupied STRU" includes a second unit on the lot, the absence allowance should be reduced or eliminated altogether. - Off-street parking requirements: The proposed ordinance sets limits on both the number of bedrooms and the number of guests but links the off-street parking requirement only to the number of bedrooms.
 This creates a potential ambiguity in determining the required number of parking spaces.
-This ambiguity could be resolved by tying the number of occupants to the number of bedrooms (e.g., two adult occupants per bedroom).

-In addition, it is important that the ordinance clarify the intent regarding nonconforming situations with respect to off-street parking.
-For example, if a two-bedroom single-family dwelling does not already have two off-street parking spaces, does it need to provide only two spaces for the STRU use (recognizing the existing nonconformity), or does it need to fully conform to the ordinance and provide four spaces (two for the dwelling plus two more for the STRU use)?

-- Neighborhood input: The proposed ordinance allows owner-occupied STRUs as of right ("P") in residential districts as well as business districts.
-This precludes any opportunity for input by neighbors prior to zoning approval of the STRU. - o Some Planning Board members strongly believe that in the absence of explicit limitations or controls in the zoning ordinance, a formal process for notice to and input from abutters and other neighbors should be required for proposed STRUs in residential neighborhoods. - o If a formal process for notice and input is not included as part of the licensing ordinance, these members would oppose allowing any STRUs as of right ("P") in these neighborhoods, which would mean requiring a special permit for all STRUs. - Treatment of existing STRUs: There are a number of investor-owned STRUs in the residential zoning districts, and also a number of STRUs (both owner-occupied and investorowned) that do not comply with the off-street parking requirements of the proposed ordinance. - Some Planning Board members would like to see an allowance in the ordinance for continued STRU use of investor-owned properties in residential neighborhoods,
+This ambiguity could be resolved by tying the number of occupants to the number of bedrooms (e.g., two adult occupants per bedroom). - In addition, it is important that the ordinance clarify the intent regarding nonconforming situations with respect to off-street parking.
+For example, if a two-bedroom single-family dwelling does not already have two off-street parking spaces, does it need to provide only one space for the STRU use (recognizing the existing nonconformity), or does it need to fully conform to the ordinance and provide three spaces (two for the dwelling plus one more for the STRU use)? - Neighborhood input: The proposed ordinance allows owner-occupied STRUs as of right ("P") in residential districts as well as business districts.
+This precludes any opportunity for input by neighbors prior to zoning approval of the STRU. - Some Planning Board members strongly believe that in the absence of explicit limitations or controls in the zoning ordinance, a formal process for notice to and input from abutters and other neighbors should be required for proposed STRUs in residential neighborhoods.
+Such a process would reinforce the ordinance's stated purposes of ensuring "the overall well-being of residents and neighborhoods" and "minimiz[ing] the adverse effects on residential properties and neighborhoods that may arise from residential properties being used as STRUs. - o If a formal process for abutter notice and input is not included as part of the licensing ordinance, these members would oppose allowing any STRUs as of right ("P") in residential neighborhoods.
+In prior iterations of proposed STRU zoning, broader use of a Special Permit hearing was included, as a means by which to ensure abutter and neighborhood input.
+However, a primary area of debate relative to STRUs - in residential districts on the mainland, that is - has been the amount of time and process

-- which could be either a time-limited "amnesty" provision (i.e., a "sunset" provision) or an amnesty tied to the current owner (i.e., not transferable to a future owner). - o Planning Board members generally oppose continued STRU use when off-street parking is not provided, for both owner-occupied and investor units.

-DRAFT